-Designing for the IoT means not only to know but as well to deliberately counter the destructive effects of autonomous working connected products for humans.
-Instead of getting high by implementing very latest technology, designers should rather think about staging smart objects in the IoT as experience tools, deliberately conceptualized as antagonist of an out-dated technological golden calf.
-The concepts should facilitate self-determination, self-expression, social connection, intellectual and physical challenge as well as health and safety of users future life.
+Designing for IoT means not only to know but also to deliberately counter the destructive effects of autonomously-working connected products for humans.
+Instead of getting high by implementing very latest technology, designers should rather think about staging smart objects in the Internet of Things as experience tools, deliberately conceptualized as antagonist of an out-dated technological golden calf.
+The concepts should facilitate self-determination, self-expression, social connection, intellectual and physical challenge, as well as health and safety of users’ future lives.

-Designing for the IoT requires a radically updated vision of the future.
-A future in which technology isn’t the trigger for the conception of a self determined, social, meaningful and fulfilled life.
-I can only hope that designers take that ball being passed towards them.
+Designing for IoT requires a radically updated vision of the future.
+A future in which technology isn’t the trigger for the concept of a self determined, social, meaningful and fulfilled life.
+I can only hope that designers pick up the ball being passed towards them.

 Sources